XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/brewing/potion_types.md

 *Lingering Potions* are thrown, like *Splash Potions*, by using them.

-On impact they explode, creating a cloud.
+On impact, they explode, creating a cloud.

 The cloud is made of the potion particles corresponding to the potion that was thrown.